← Statement Notes index

 7.5.1 Income tax

 Mandatory decrease in profit/(increase in loss) comprises current income tax (CIT) and deferred income tax.
 The current portion of income tax is calculated based on net profit/(loss) (taxable income) for a given financial year.
 Net profit (loss) for tax purposes differs from net profit (loss) for accounting purposes due to temporary differences between revenue amounts calculated for these two purposes, including income which is taxable and costs which are tax-deductible in a period other than the current accounting period, as well as permanent differences attributable to income and cost which will never be accounted for in tax settlements.
-Tax charges are calculated based on the tax rates effective for a given financial year.
+The tax charges are calculated based on the tax rates effective for a given financial year.

 Deferred tax liability is recognised for all taxable temporary differences: